Solve Bigger Problems™

 But do this intelligently and minimize your risk.

 It’s not necessary to spend tens of thousands of dollars to test a new platform, ad type, or mailing list.
-Simply start with a small audience, limited resources
+Simply start with a small audience, limited resources and test.
+Every company should be running at least two split tests at a time, be it on email subject lines, body copy, images on ads, price, bonuses, scarcity, etc.

-6. Maximize Value from your Assets
+Maximize value from your assets

-Instead of writing another book, instead of abandoning your current marketing campaigns and funnels,
+Instead of writing another book, instead of abandoning your current marketing campaigns and funnels, first you should assess if you’ve maximized the value you can get out of what you have.

 To all the authors who have a stack of books they wrote but no fan base, it would be wiser to increase your audience reach before you launch your next book into the void.
 Similarly, you likely don’t need a new website for your business.